 Organic wine can be hard to find, but there is more and more of it available on the shelves.
 Additionally, many wines from Europe are completely or almost completely organic, even if they're not certified.
 Ask your sommelier!
-Kosher Organic wine is even more difficult to find - but it does exist!
+Kosher organic wine is even more difficult to find - but it does exist!
 Here are several wineries that make kosher organic wine.

-Four Gates Winery - California-based, Organic, Kosher and Kosher for Pesach, not Mevushal, several varieties
+Four Gates Winery: California-based, organic, kosher for Pesach/year-round, not mevushal

-Yarden Chardonnay Odem Organic - Israel-based, Organic, Kosher, Kosher for Pesach, not Mevushal
+Yarden Chardonnay Odem Organic: Israel-based, organic, kosher for Pesach/year-round, not mevushal

-Hafner Winery - Austria-based, bottled under the name "Queen Esther," Organically-grown grapes, Kosher for Pesach, Mevushal, several varieites
+Hafner Winery: Austria-based, bottled under the name "Queen Esther," organically-grown grapes, kosher for Pesach, mevushal